brucemcpherson/gupper/README.md

 - Set up application default credentials (if you're using google drive or google storage)
 - Create a schema file if you need structured output
 - Create a prompt file with your prompts and system instructions
+- Optionally create a gupper.json with your favorite defaults